-- 50 and 75 gallon heaters with a rated input of 60k Btu/hr or more are supplied with a 3"-3" rubber coupling to attach the venting to the blower and a 3", 45° vent termination elbow. - Supplied with this heater are several vent termination screens (see Figure 31 & Figure 32).
+- Heaters are supplied with a 3"x3" rubber coupling to attach the venting to the blower and a 3", 45° vent termination elbow. - Supplied with this heater are several vent termination screens (see Figure 32).

 Installed in the vent termination elbow, the vent screen is required to keep foreign objects, rodents and small birds from entering the venting system.
 These screens have been sized to ensure maximum energy efficiency of the vent system based on the "equivalent length" of the vent piping.
-CHOOSE ONLY the ONE SCREEN THAT MATCHES YOUR VENTING CONFIGURATION (see Figure 31 & Figure 32).
+CHOOSE ONLY the ONE SCREEN THAT MATCHES YOUR VENTING CONFIGURATION (see

+Figure 32).
 How to determine the "equivalent length" is shown in Figure 33 and in Table 2.